Group urges feds to investigate Snapchat over fentanyl sales

 Jennifer Stout, vice president of global public policy at Snap, said the company uses technology to identify and remove dealers and support police investigations.
 “We will continue to do everything we can to tackle this national crisis,” she said in a statement.

-Still, Snapchat is the most common platform grieving families mention when they reach out to his group for help, DelPonte said.
+Still, Snapchat is the most common platform grieving families mention when they reach out to his group for help, DePonte said.

 Those parents included Amy Neville, whose son Alex was 14 when he bought a pill that he thought was Oxycontin through the platform in June 2020.
 The boy had just told his parents about his experimentation with drugs and they were about to put him in treatment.